 Number Section reference Activity, work or initiative Timeframe Responsible agency 67 6.6.2 Undertake a survey of existing rural producers in partnership with the rural water advisory group and local governments to establish whether existing entitlements meet local needs.
-2010 QWC, DERM and loca governments 68 6.6.2 In the Warrill Valley, investigate an option to enhance the reliability of supply to rural irrigators through an amendment to the interim resource operations licence.
+2010 QWC, DERM and local governments 68 6.6.2 In the Warrill Valley, investigate an option to enhance the reliability of supply to rural irrigators through an amendment to the interim resource operations licence.
 Short-term QWC and Seqwater 69 6.6.2 Investigate opportunities to make additional SEQ Water Grid water available for rural production, when not required for urban supply.
 Medium-term QWC and SEQ Water Grid Manager 70 6.6.3 Investigate alternative schemes to make the supply of recycled water from the Western Corridor Recycled Water Scheme to the Lockyer Valley economically viable, including options involving use of existing infrastructure and, if necessary, a reduction in the irrigation area.
 Short-term SEQ Water Grid Manager, QWC and DERM 71 6.6.3 Investigate opportunities to supply recycled water for rural irrigation, including as part of sub-regional total water cycle planning.
-Medium-term QWC, distributor-retailers and local governments Supply to outside SE Q] - 72 6.7 Develop a framework for the supply of water to areas outside SEQ, on a full commercial basis and without impacting on the ability to deliver LOS reliability to SEQ.
+Medium-term QWC, distributor-retailers and local governments Supply to o outside SE Q 72 6.7 Develop a framework for the supply of water to areas outside SEQ, on a full commercial basis and without impacting on the ability to deliver LOS reliability to SEQ.
 The framework should include economic and operational principles, standard contractual provisions and possible inter-governmental agreements.
-Short-term QWC System o peration 73 7.2.1 Review the SEQ System Operating Plan as required.
+Short-term QWC System c peration landar an the second 73 7.2.1 Review the SEQ System Operating Plan as required.
 As required QWC 74 7.1.2 Report annually to the Minister on the operation of the SEQ Water Grid, as part of the annual market rules review.
-No later than 30 November each year or by such other time as the Minister may determine QWC 75 7.2.3 Review the costs and benefits of moving to a common residual disinfection standard across SEQ.
+No later than 30 November each year or by such other time as the Minister may determine awc 75 7.2.3 Review the costs and benefits of moving to a common residual disinfection standard across SEQ.
 Short-term QWC with water service providers 76 7.2.3 Implement appropriate development controls in the catchment area of Cedar Grove Weir, while preserving appropriate development rights.
 Medium-term QWC and Scenic Rim Regional Council 77 7.2.3 Develop a policy approach on catchment management controls for management of water quality risks in dam catchments.
-Medium-term QWC, DERM and Seqwater 7.2.3 Participate in future planning scheme reviews Ongoing Segwater
+Medium-term QWC, DERM and Seqwater 78 7.2.3 Participate in future planning scheme reviews and in the development assessment process as a concurrence agency.
+Ongoing Seqwater